wraikes/wraikes.github.io/index.md

 ### Machine Learning with Python

-The following projects share the same objective of creating predictive models using Python.
-The primary packages for these tools is numpy, pandas and sci-kit learn.
+<strong>The following projects share the same objective of creating predictive models using Python.
+The primary packages for these tools is numpy, pandas and sci-kit learn.</strong>

 ##### I'm a (Titanic) Survivor

-This [script](Titanic.html) was used for practice in running predictive classification models on the ubiquitous Titanic dataset, using Python's sci-kit learn package.
+This [script](Titanic_Final.html) was used for practice in running predictive classification models on the ubiquitous Titanic dataset, using Python's sci-kit learn package.
 The data can be downloaded at <https://www.kaggle.com/c/titanic/data>.

 --------

 ### Exploratory Analyses with R

-I find R to be more suitable for exploratory analysis, and for hypothesis testing.
-Therefore, the analyses below revolve around these concepts.
+<strong>I find R to be more suitable for exploratory analysis, hypothesis testing and access to advanced statistical packages that have yet to be developed for Python.
+Therefore, the analyses below revolve around these concepts.<strong>

 ##### An Inebriated Walk with Craft Beers